 Above: H.E.
 Antoine Kalaydjian with the Maronite Patriarch, His Beatitude & Eminence Cardinal Bechara Boutros Rai

 READ HERE an article (in French) by H.E.
 Mr. Kalaydjian on "L'Orient - Le jour" titled "To safeguard the Christian presence in Lebanon is 'a duty'"

 HRH Prince Gharios El Chemor of Ghassan

 Born and raised in Brazil.
 Founder of the "One Voice for Christians" initiative.
 Co-Founder of the "One Voice Foundation".
 Head of the Royal House of Ghassan.
 Grand Master of the Equestrian Order of Michael Archangel.
-Chairman of the Prinz Gharios Stiftung (Prince Gharios Foundation in Germany) Chairman of the of the Royal Ghassanid Academy of Arts and Sciences, CEO of Tyche-Fortuna Enterprises.
-Knight of the Equestrian Order of the Holy Sepulcher of Jerusalem.
+Chairman of the Prinz Gharios Stiftung (Prince Gharios Foundation in Germany) Chairman of the of the Royal Ghassanid Academy of Arts and Sciences, CEO of Tyche-Fortuna Enterprises and a Knight Commander of the Equestrian Order of the Holy Sepulcher of Jerusalem.

 HRH Prince Sheikh Selim El Chemor of Ghassan

 Born and raised in Lebanon.
 The eldest son of HRH Prince Sheikh Antonios El Chemor (1910-1971) one of the forefathers of the modern Royal House of Ghassan.
-Head of the El Chemor family in Lebanon.
+Head of the Royal House of Ghassan - Lebanon branch .
 Eminent entrepreneur and industrialist.
 Co-Founder of the "One Voice Foundation".
 Honorary Head of the Royal House of Ghassan.
 Deputy Grand Master of the Equestrian Order of Michael Archangel.

 Dr. Joseph Albert Kechichian, PhD